 We tried sitting in the quiet room for a bit, but there weren’t many chairs and we had to stand and wait for one to become free.

-Finally a chair opened up, but it was only one.
+Finally, a chair opened up, but it was only one.
 So I told Dave to sit back and relax.
 I’d go ahead and have a shower and take my time blow drying my hair.

 I grabbed my robe and off I went back to the ladies locker room.
 My Iceland Blue Lagoon experience was over and Dave’s was nearly done.

 Leaving the Blue Lagoon

 We were about 20 minutes ahead of schedule so I felt confident that we’d make it to the airport in time to return our car.
 But to my surprise, there was a queue to get out of the Blue Lagoon!
 Good thing we didn’t stop in the lava restaurant to grab a quick glass of sparkling wine!

 As the minutes ticked down, I felt the panic set in.
 10 minutes, 15 minutes went by as we stood in line.
 Finally, we reached the front of the line.
 They scanned our bracelets and told us we were free to go.

 Would we go back to the Blue Lagoon again?
 No way!
 Am I glad we went?
 Hell Yes!
 Not going to the Blue Lagoon in Iceland is like not going up the Eiffel Tower in Paris.
 You have to see it once.

 It may not live up to your expectations, but it’s something that needs to be seen.